JermaineBeea/Memory/Techniques.md

 ## Overview

-This comprehensive guide outlines five advanced techniques for enhancing memory performance, with special focus on verbatim memorization.
+This comprehensive guide outlines six advanced techniques for enhancing memory performance, with special focus on verbatim memorization.
 Each method has distinct strengths, weaknesses, and optimal use cases.
 Understanding their mechanics allows for strategic application based on your specific goals—whether speed, depth, or scalability.

 ---